During the Covid Pandemic, Luna has not been attending school. She is currently living full time with our English Lead Mrs Racahel Goodhew.

 - before being able to tell an adult what has upset them.

-Our new puppy Luna is a Labradoodle.
+Luna is a Labradoodle.

 Labradoodles are a breed of dog that are known for their mild temperament and hypoallergenic coats, which are ideal for allergy sufferers.
 The puppy lives with Mr and Mrs Goodhew and has been carefully chosen from a responsible breeder who has previously reared “Pets as Therapy” dogs.